muratk5n/thirdwave/en/README.md

 ---

-RU reorg of its mil worked for them.. they saw major US air power in display in Desert Storm, and in later conflicts, units that can communicate effectively, be deployed anywhere...
+RU reorg of its mil worked for them.. they saw major US air power in display in Desert Storm, and in later conflicts, saw units that can communicate effectively, be deployed anywhere...
 How do you fight that?
-So they worked on disrupting communications (major jamming capab), developed strong air defense, and built their offense on the type of war *they* would fight - against neighbors, mostly on land.
-Then tactics are centered around tanks and artillery, even snipers pass intel to them, air defense protects them, and they attack with overwhelming force, not with the precision US military can muster, but still through sheer numbers it is effective.
+Disrupt communications through major jamming capab, develop strong air defense, and center it around the type of war *they* would fight - against a neighbor, mostly on land.
+Tactics feed into tanks and artillery, even snipers pass intel to them, air defense protects them, and they attack with overwhelming force, not with the precision of US military, but still through sheer numbers it is effective.

 ---